leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 At the same time, it places your company at a greater risk.
 You take on the full responsibility of delivering goods or services safely and securely to your customers.

-It also means that you cover the complete cost of running such a service, such as payroll expenses, the purchase, and maintenance of vehicles, implementation of [route optimization software](https://elogii.com/platform), etc.
+It also means that you cover the complete cost of running such a service, such as payroll expenses, the purchase, and maintenance of vehicles, implementation of [**route optimization software**](https://elogii.com/platform), etc.

 But that's not the end of the story.